rumoncarter/Technology-Code-of-Practice/README.md

 The Technology Code of Practice has been developed pursuant to the Strategy for Digital BC.

-You <em>must</em> follow this code from the start of your technology programme or project.
+Once released in final form, you will be <em>required</em> to follow this Code from the start of your technology programme, project or product development.

 ## The purpose of the Technology Code of Practice